 The above results give the relationship between the escape rate and the rational function $r(z)$, and are proved in Section~\ref{subsec:esc_r}.

-The next result is also for a full shift $\Sigma^\mathbb{N}$ and discusses the relationship between the minimum period of the hole and the escape rate when the hole corresponds to a union of two cylinders based at words of length $p$ with zero cross-correlations.
+The next result is also for a full shift $\Sigma^\mathbb{N}$ and discusses the relationship between the minimal period of the hole and the escape rate when the hole corresponds to a union of two cylinders based at words of length $p$ with zero cross-correlations.
 In this case, the minimal period is same as the Poincar\'e recurrence time, as was pointed out earlier.
 Let $\tau_{\G_1}$ and $\tau_{\G_2}$ denote the minimal period of the hole $H_{\G_1}$ and $H_{\G_2}$, respectively.
-The proof of the next result will be given in Section~\ref{subsec:esc_min}.
+The proof of the next result is given in Section~\ref{subsec:esc_min}.

 \begin{customthm}{4} Let $\G_1=\{u_1,u_2\}$ and $\G_2=\{w_1,w_2\}$, where $u_1$, $u_2$, $w_1$, and $w_2$, are words of equal length $p$ with $(u_i,u_j)_z=(w_i,w_j)_z=0$, for $1\leq i\neq j\leq 2$.
 For $p=2$ and $q\geq 2$, or for $p\geq 3$ and $q\geq 5$, if $\tau_{\G_1}<\tau_{\G_2}$, then $\rho(\G_1)<\rho(\G_2)$. \end{customthm}